catman85/Bias-Importer/README.md

 If you own Bias Amp or Bias FX and you are a Mac user, it would be cool if we made a Mac version of this.

+To run this app, you need to import the commons.io.jar library in your project.

 ![pic.PNG](pics/pic.PNG)